Accelerate Your Journey to GDPR Readiness

 GDPR requires data processors to have ‘appropriate’ measures to ensure security of personal data, including encryption, ensuring confidentiality, restoring data access and regular auditing/testing.

 Because Jumio is PCI DSS Level 1 compliant, we regularly subject our security practices to stringent regulatory security audits, vulnerability scans and penetration tests to ensure compliance of the product.
-All personal data, including ID documents and selfies, is encrypted in transit (256-bit AES encryption) and at rest.
+All personal data, including ID documents and selfies is encrypted twice: all data is encrypted in transit via TLS encryption using strong cipher suites and at rest with military-grade 256 bit AES encryption.

 International Director at the Payment Card Industry Security Standards Council (PCI SSC)